So which family group do you belong to?

 leaving brother George behind.
 A descendant (non-Palliser) was one of the

-Palliser, known as Jack, the Australian flying ace, who was from
+known as Jack, the Australian flying ace, who was from Tasmania, and Florence

-Tasmania, and Florence Palliser, later the wife of Sir
+Palliser, later the wife of Sir Samuel Barrow of Surrey.
+Their son, Sir

 Descent from John Francis Palliser